 Clearly, the EIAs either fail or do not appropriately address the impacts that exploratory work has had or is having on ice resources.
 No consideration for rock glaciers or for permafrost impacts are covered in either report despite the fact that these Minera Andes' official documents indeed make references to the presence of ice.
 This makes the present statement on McEwen Mining website that "no ice glaciers are present in the project area", both false and deceiving.
-It is further unexplainable why there is a glaciology study taking place in the project area, as the website also indicates, if there are no glaciers, as the website states.
+It is further unexplainable why there is a glaciology study taking place in the project area, as the website also indicates, if there are no glaciers at the project site, as the website states.

-The impact to ice forms is only not considered but it is not even registered as a risk.
-This gross environmental impact completely neglects the very serious risks to rock glaciers and actual visible impacts that have visibly already occurred at the project site from past activity, and that are likely continuing to occur at the project site due to ongoing exploratory work.
+The impact to ice forms is not only not considered but it is not even registered as a risk.
+Minera Andes completely neglects the very serious risks to rock glaciers and actual visible impacts that have visibly already occurred at the project site from past activity, and that are likely continuing to occur at the project site due to ongoing exploratory work.

 Many other companies evidence the same sort of omission in EIAs relative to ice impacts (both to glaciers and to permafrost), these include for example reports from projects such as, Veladero and Pascua Lama (Barrick Gold), El Pachón and Filo Colorado (Xstrata), Agua Rica (Yamana Gold), Del Carmen (Malbex), El Altar (Peregrine Metals), and many others.
 As the implementation of Argentina's national and provincial glacier protection laws begin to be implemented, and as civil society organizations begin to call on business and government to protect glaciers, mining companies are beginning to contract glacier specialists to carry out more in-depth and focused studies on glacial reserves.
 This is the case for example of El Pachón (Xstrata) which is at present finalizing a glacier study and mapping exercise.
-Minera Andes has done the same.
-This is an important first step in addressing its' glacier and permafrost impacts.
+From what we have learned in recent months, Minera Andes is now also carrying out a glacier study.
+While this is an important first step in addressing its' glacier and permafrost impacts, no activity should be carried out until this study is complete and the conclusions taken into account.